Julia Farr Centre: Introduction

+Today, the only people who live and work on the Highgate Park site are the 67 tenants, workers and management of Gosse International Student Residence.
+The large Highgate Park green space is used by community members and visitors alike for a variety of recreational purposes.

+On 26 September, 2023, in recognition of its unique and important heritage values, and the seminal contributions made by its founders Julia Farr and Dr William Gosse in caring for the disabled community of South Australia, an application was made to the South Australian Heritage Council nominating Highgate Park for listing and protection as a South Australian Heritage site.

+Given the national heritage values and significance of Highgate Park, a National Heritage Nomination application will also be made to the Australian Government for listing and protection of Highgate Park when National Heritage Nominations for the 2024-25 year open in early 2024.

 1879: Home for Incurables

 The Home for Incurables was proposed as a non-denominational charitable institution by Julia Farr née Ord (1824–1914), wife of George Henry Farr (1819–1904), Anglican priest and headmaster of St. Peter's College.
 She was concerned at the plight of impoverished patients of the Adelaide Hospital who were discharged as "incurable" due to the nature of their illness or disability, then had no-one to support them and nowhere to go but the Adelaide Destitute Asylum.

-Farr, who had previously founded the Home for Orphans, had the support of Dr. William Gosse, who volunteered his services as chairman of a committee to raise funds for the project.
+Farr, who had previously founded the Orphan Home for Girls, had the support of Dr. William Gosse, who volunteered his services as chairman of a committee to raise funds for the project.
 An eight-roomed house on a large block of land on Fisher Street Fullarton was purchased for £1,700 and a further £300 expended on refurbishment of the home.
 In October 1879 ten inmates of the Destitute Asylum, young and old, male and female, were transferred to the Home.
 It was a condition of entry that the patient was not insane, and that the incurable disease was not contagious, although that stipulation was later occasionally waived for those suffering from tuberculosis.

 It soon became apparent that the existing facility was too small, and another building with accommodation for 30 was erected on the property and opened in February 1881.
 An extension capable of housing another 40 patients was added to this building in 1884 and named the Gosse Memorial Wing.